-This content was originally posted on WrapsodyBaby.com, a website and babywearing business formerly owned by the author.
+This blog post about belly wrapping during pregnancy was originally posted in 2015 on WrapsodyBaby.com, a website and babywearing business formerly owned by the author.

 Belly wrapping during pregnancy can provide support for your changing body.
 There is very little modern peer-reviewed research about its clinically significant usefulness, but women have used belly wrapping for millennia as a way to support, decorate, or celebrate the body during pregnancy.
 Midwives from around the world continue to promote belly wrapping techniques to help support the mother’s body and to promote optimal fetal positioning, especially for women who have borne many children.